Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 Data integration within DataHub occurs primarily in two ways:
 - PUSH → automatically within third-party applications such as Airflow, Apache Spark, Great Expectations, etc.
 - PULL → manually by the developer prior to loading the data into the data lake via dedicated REST APIs.

-The service is sized and offered for a single license.

 The service offers the following advantages: